Jy

 There is a slight difference in temperature, the South being 2 or 3 degrees centigrade warmer.

-• How many airports are there?
+• How many airports are there in Sardinia?

 There are three main airports, Alghero (North West), Olbia (North East) and Cagliari (South).